 Skip advert

 Read full review

-The X7 may be the largest model in the BMW range, but it still channels the brand’s values of making premium cars that are focused on the driver.
+The X7 may be the one of the largest models in the BMW range, but it still channels the brand’s values of making premium cars that are focused on the driver.
 Essentially an SUV version of the 7 Series luxury saloon, the X7 is loaded with the latest technology and high-quality trim.
 Three rows of seats are fitted as standard in the X7, and, like its rivals, the middle three-seat bench can be swapped for two individual seats that make it feel more like a private jet than a bulky SUV.

+Skip advert